-2. SUMMARY OF THE SIGNIFICANT ACCOUNTING POLICIES OF THE GROUP
+2. MATERIAL ACCOUNTING POLICIES OF THE GROUP

 2.1.
-Basis for preparation of the consolidated financial statements
+Basis of preparation of the consolidated financial statements

-The interim consolidated financial statements have been prepared in accordance with all International Financial Reporting Standards (IFRS), which comprise Financial Reporting Standards and the International Financial Reporting Interpretations Committee (IFRIC) interpretations, approved by the International Accounting Standards Board (IASB), as well as the International Accounting Standards (IAS) and the Standing Interpretations Committee (SIC) interpretations, approved by the International Accounting Standards Committee (IASC) which are effective on 1 January 2023 and have been accepted by the Commission of the European Union.
-IFRSs as adopted by the EU is the commonly accepted name of the general-purpose framework - the basis of accounting equivalent to the framework definition introduced by § 1, p.
-8 of the Additional Provisions of the Accountancy Act "International Accounting Standards" (IASs).
+The consolidated financial statements for the period ending 31 March 2025 have been prepared in accordance with all IFRS accounting standards, which consist of: financial reporting standards and interpretations of the IFRS Interpretations Committee (IFRIC) approved by the International Accounting Standards Board (IASB), and International Accounting Standards and Interpretations of the Standards Interpretations Committee (SIC) approved by the International Accounting Standards Committee (IASC), which are effective on 1 January 2025, and which have been adopted by the European Commission.
+IFRS accounting standards as adopted by the EU is the commonly accepted name of the general purpose framework-accounting basis equivalent to the framework introduced by the definition under § 1, p.
+8 of the Supplementary Provisions of the Accounting Law under the title "International Accounting Standards" (IAS).